 - 7.4.
-The main use of capital receipts is for the unfunded element of the Northern Distributor Road.
+The main use of capital receipts will be for the unfunded element of the Northern Distributor Road.
 The NDR will cost £60.340m over and above government grant and revenue contributions, of which £2.5m has been funded from the NDR reserve, and £40m will be funded through prudential borrowing supported by Community Infrastructure Levy (CIL) developer contributions.
-This will leave the final £17.840m of expenditure to be funded from capital receipts.
-Expenditure on the NDR is currently forecast to be largely completed by 2018 at which point £10m of capital receipts are forecast to be available. - 7.5.
-In order to minimise additional costs to future revenue budgets, the strategy outlined in the table is to ring-fence receipts forecast for the period 2019 until approximately 2028.
+This will leave the final £17.840m of expenditure to be funded from capital receipts. - 7.5.
+In order to minimise additional costs to future revenue budgets, the strategy resulting from the table will be to ring-fence receipts forecast for the period 2019 until approximately 2028.
 If further properties are identified for sale, it may be possible to bring forward the date by which the scheme is fully funded.